GhostlyDark/EMG/README.md

 ./compile.sh 1
 ```

 Additionally, near the beginning of `CMakeLists.txt`, compile options for `mupen64plus-core` and settings to disable building certain plugins can be set.
-Activate `NO_ASM` if compiling the core fails (which can happen on macOS) or use `NEW_DYNAREC` to compile the core with a faster, but less stable dynamic recompiler.
+Activate `NO_ASM` if compiling the core fails (which can happen on macOS).

 ### Custom plugins